Cuprate/cuprate/storage/cuprate-blockchain/README.md

 ## 7. Resizing
 Database backends that require manually resizing will, by default, use a similar algorithm as `monerod`'s.

-Note that this only relates to the `service` module, where the database is handled by `cuprate_blockchain` itself, not the user.
-In the case of a user directly using `cuprate_blockchain`, it is up to them on how to resize.
+Note that this only relates to the `service` module, where the database is handled by `cuprate_database` itself, not the user.
+In the case of a user directly using `cuprate_database`, it is up to them on how to resize.

 Within `service`, the resizing logic defined [here](https://github.com/Cuprate/cuprate/blob/2ac90420c658663564a71b7ecb52d74f3c2c9d0f/database/src/service/write.rs#L139-L201) does the following: